wrex/rexs.tips/content/guitar/Fundamentals/notes/finding-notes.md

 Please don't continue until you are 100% confident you **KNOW** these notes, however.

-### 3. Notes on the sixth string
+### Notes on the sixth string

-We learned in [the last post](#TODO) that the major scale comprises the intervals whole-step, whole-step, half-step, whole-step, whole-step, whole-step, half-step.
+We learned in [Just 12 notes]({{< ref "guitar/Fundamentals/notes/just-12-notes.md" >}}) that the major scale comprises the intervals whole-step, whole-step, half-step, whole-step, whole-step, whole-step, half-step.

 In other words, there is a whole step (two frets) between any two natural notes except E/F and B/C.